4K LED Display

 That’s mainly due to the different applications you can do with it.

-You have to have a matching security monitor that can also display 4K resolution to fully appreciate your 4K security camera.
+You have to have a matching security monitor that can also display a 4K resolution to appreciate your 4K security camera fully.

 That’s why 4K outdoor LED screens can now also be used as security monitors.

 This type of display screen is pretty popular during these events simply because of its capability to display very detailed images.

-That’s why a screen that is capable of displaying images or videos down to the smallest details is very useful.
+That’s why a LED screen capable of displaying images or videos down to the smallest details is very useful.

-These prods normally need LED walls for concerts, weddings, expos and other events that require big screens.
+These prods normally need LED walls for concerts, weddings, expos, and other events that require big screens.

-And if you can use that screen in those locations, you can virtually use it in classrooms as well (or at the very least, in audio visual rooms in schools).
+And if you can use that LED screen in those locations, you can virtually use it in classrooms as well (or at the very least, in audiovisual rooms in schools).

-More and more people are setting up their home entertainment system with 4K TVs, and for good reason.
+More and more people are setting up their home entertainment system with 4K TVs and for a good reason.

-With the advent of Netflix, Amazon Prime and all other streaming sites’ 4K option, it has become a lot easier to access 4K content on demand.
+With the advent of Netflix, Amazon Prime, and all other streaming sites’ 4K option, it has become a lot easier to access 4K content on demand.
 That makes it very appealing.

 So as you can see, the applications for 4K LED screens are virtually limitless.

 Chapter 5: What is the difference between 4K LED and 4K LCD display?

 Technically speaking, LED screens are just a subset of LCD screens.

 This technology uses two layers of polarized glass through which the liquid crystals will both block and pass light.
 That’s how it works.

-Aside from that, most of the 4K TVs on the market today are really just LCD models of some type or another.
+Besides that, most of the 4K TVs on the market today are really just LCD models of some type or another.

-Of course, we are talking about the OLED.
-This type of display is a bit different than the LED/LCD technology.
+Of course, we are talking about OLED.
+This type of display is a bit different than LED/LCD technology.

-It instead drives current through millions of individual pixel-sized organic light emitting diodes made of organic carbon.
+It instead drives current through millions of individual pixel-sized organic light-emitting diodes made of organic carbon.